Skip to content

 Zenodo deposit metadata

-The Zenodo API returns JSON metadata that provides key details on a Zenodo deposit that is being prepared or published.
+The Zenodo API uses JSON metadata to return key details on a Zenodo deposit that is being prepared or published.
 It contains key API links that are used to provide file details.
+This file will be generated when a new deposit is generated and is then used to carry out the other publication steps.

 The safedata_zenodo tool